 Surfing, as with many other sports and hobbies, can also have a profound social impact on those who enjoy it, which to me translates as > anyone who wants to surf should feel comfortable and safe doing so, regardless of your background or skill level.
 Surfing brings people together and has the potential to build and empower a community in an unmeasurable way – just look at the amazing work achieved by Surfrider Foundation and Surfers Against Sewage in safeguarding the oceans while simultaneously forging friendships between their members and the wider community.
 Sustainable Surf is doing incredible things with it's Eco Board project, Waste to Waves initiative and most recently, their Sea Trees regeneration program.
 Black Girls Surf is leading the way with its inspirational mentoring programs and fundraising efforts, or how about One Wave and their fantastic approach to addressing mental health.
 Wave Changer is humbly following the lead of these passionate people and their solid organisations, as we look to leverage our own team's strengths by tackling current and emerging challenges.
 There's an evolving strategy and a checklist of tasks that's being drawn up as we speak - and we're itching to get started.

 Lastly I'd like to thank a team of amazing people, many of whom are good friends, that have been so important on so many levels along the way.
 We want to involve the local and global surf community on this journey too; we'd love to hear feedback, ideas, or get in touch if you'd just like to chat about surfing or any of the themes above.
 With collective solidarity we can make a positive impact on the surfing world.
 We owe it to Mother Nature!

-Subscribe to Wave Changer for the latest news by adding your email in the box below.
-You can also find us on: Instagram - LinkedIn - Facebook.
+Subscribe to Wave Changer for the latest news by adding your email in the sign-up box at the foot of this page.
+You can also find us on: Instagram and LinkedIn.